Land value tax: Incidence

 The selling price of a good that is fixed in supply, such as land, does not change if it is taxed.
 By contrast, the price of manufactured goods can rise in response to increased taxes, because the higher cost reduces the number of units that suppliers are willing to sell at the original price.
 The price increase is how the maker passes along some part of the tax to consumers.
 However, if the revenue from LVT is used to reduce other taxes or to provide valuable public investment, it can cause land prices to rise as a result of higher productivity, by more than the amount that LVT removed.

 Land tax incidence rests completely upon landlords, although business sectors that provide services to landlords are indirectly impacted.
 In some economies, 80 percent of bank lending finances real estate, with a large portion of that for land.
 Reduced demand for land speculation might reduce the amount of circulating bank credit.

-While land owners are unlikely to be able to charge higher rents to compensate for LVT, removing other taxes may increase rents, as this may affect the demand for land.
+While landowners are unlikely to be able to charge higher rents to compensate for LVT, removing other taxes may increase rents, as this may affect the demand for land.